Cray-HPE/docs-csm/install/configure_mellanox_spine_switch.md

      gateway: 10.102.11.1
    ```

-1. Below is an example of spine switch IP addressing based on the network .yaml files from above.
+   The following is an example of spine switch IP addressing based on the network .yaml files from above.

    | VLAN | Spine01 | Spine02 | Purpose |
    | --- | --- | ---| --- |